Szebastian31/Consensus_Weather/README.md

 You never need Android Studio, Gradle, or a Mac/PC toolchain — **GitHub builds the APK for you in the cloud.**

+You can support me and [Buy me a coffee](https://buycoffee.to/szebastian) ☕️

 ## Screenshots

 <table>